David Frost (ice hockey): Resignation and charges

 On 6 December 2005, the NHL Players' Association (NHLPA) announced that Frost has resigned as an NHL player agent.
 Frost no longer represented players and started a sports consulting company with his wife.
 Frost once worked with former Vancouver Canucks General Manager Mike Gillis when he was an NHLPA agent.

-On March 23, 2007 Frost was also charged with fraud, impersonation and breach of probation for allegedly trying to purchase nearly $90 in gasoline by using a credit card registered to Mike Danton.
+On March 23, 2007, Frost was also charged with fraud, impersonation and breach of probation for allegedly trying to purchase nearly $90 in gasoline by using a credit card registered to Mike Danton.
 He was acquitted of all charges on February 14, 2009; Danton informed the court that Frost had permission to use his credit cards.

 While out on bail awaiting trial on sexual exploitation charges, Frost had his bail conditions amended to allow him to leave Canada.
 He had intended to attend the Phoenix Coyotes training camp to monitor the progress of a minor-league prospect.
 However, the Coyotes General Manager indicated that Frost would not be allowed to attend.

-Since being acquitted on sexual exploitation charges in November, Frost has launched a website designed to unleash secret stories about the NHL, closely guarded playbooks and advice for young players trying to make the big league.
+Since being acquitted on sexual exploitation charges in November, Frost launched a website claiming to "unleash secret stories about the NHL, [offer] closely guarded playbooks and [give] advice for young players trying to make the big league."
 Subsequently, Frost's website shut down.